 Integration and extensibility

-Scope of potential improvements
+The scope of potential improvements

 GUI vs CLI: How to Use Them to Manage Network Switch?

 CLI and GUI are different kinds of user interfaces with their own merits and drawbacks.
 It is important to understand where each one excels so you can pick the right tool.
 Using the defining features of two different tools provides the best of both worlds.
-The following video, using FS S5850-32S2Q 10GbE switch as an example, offers a complete guide on how to use command line and GUI to access a network switch, through which you may figure out which one fits better for you.
+The following video, using FS S5850-32S2Q 10GbE switch as an example, offers a complete guide on how to use the command line and GUI to access a network switch, through which you may figure out which one fits better for you.

 In all, the GUI provides a higher degree of multitasking and more efficiency, whereas CLI offers more control, precision, and repeatability.
 The decision on choosing GUI vs CLI to configure the network switch should better be based on user requirements.